 The generic, special, and infrequently performed inspections in Table 1 to this appendix apply to security under the safeguards strategic performance area of the Reactor Oversight Process for operating power reactors and are to be conducted by region-based or headquarter-based inspectors.

 Note: This appendix lists security inspection program procedures that are implemented infrequently for special situations.
-The inspections listed in Table 1 are to be performed only when authorized by the after a review and assessment of security events or conditions, or to fulfill the NRC’s obligations under domestic interagency memoranda of understanding, or because of national or international security considerations. .
+The inspections listed in Table 1 are to be performed only when authorized by the Regional Administrator after a review and assessment of security events or conditions, or to fulfill the NRC’s obligations under domestic interagency memoranda of understanding, or because of national or international security considerations.
+To provide for adequate documentation of agency business consistent with 36 CFR 1222.22, the Regional Administrator’s authorization shall be annotated in an Official Agency Record that either approves or documents any inspection implemented using this appendix.
 These inspections are not part of the baseline or supplemental inspection program elements.

 2201-03 RESOURCES